 Create a workspace where you can watch your child.

 Toddlers (Even older kids, like my current Primary school girl, I’ll have to supervise her work) they cannot be left unattended at all times.
 You’ll need to set up your workspace near their play area or in their room where you have a good view of the entire area.
 So you can watch over them while you work.

 My current working space in the living room and my elder daughter’s study table, also known as or doubles up as a play station for them too.

 Baby carrier to the rescue!

 If you can, invest in a laptop so you can work everywhere, even in the toilet!
-Sometimes you just need to get things done, but your child just wants to play something new, or they are having a fever and you need to do a fever bath.
+Sometimes you just need to get things done, but your child just wants to play with something new, or they are having a fever and you need to do a fever bath.
 I work on the desktop but I always have my laptop charged and ready to stand by.

 Daddy plays an important role

 Working from home with a toddler is definitely not an easy task.
-Hey, it’s not all perfect, from time to time, we do have meltdowns that we don’t wish to do anything especially if you have a cranky baby on a particular day.
+Hey, it’s not all perfect, from time to time, we do have meltdowns that we don’t wish to do anything especially if we have a cranky baby on a particular day.

-But with a little creativity and flexibility, you can be a successful work from home mum and a mumpreneur.
+But with a little creativity and flexibility, you can be a successful work-from-home mum and a mumpreneur.